BlowwLeo/yolo-nnawaq/readme.md

 Areas for improvement
 ---
 - The quantization of the weights and parameters of YOLO should be correct.
-However, it can be improved: Exclude extreme values when calculating the channel quantization scale.
+However, it can be improved: Exclude extreme values when calculating the channel quantization scale for better quantization

 - The last convolutional layer of YOLO doesn't have a BatchNorm layer associated to it, only bias.
 The calcul of the parameters of `norm8.csv` probably needs to be corrected to ensure a good dequantization.